elizabethtl/elizabethtl.github.io/_pages/research.md

 However, there lacks an understanding of user experience with SCA tools.
 - How are SCA tools integrated into the CI/CD pipeline?
 - What challenges arise when scaling SCA tools to large organizations?
-- How they can SCA tools be improved for better vulnerability management?
+- How can SCA tools be improved for better vulnerability management?

 We talked to 20 industry professionals and discovered *a lack of context* along the entire SCA deployment process.
 In short, we find the following: